Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Proposed Solutions for Networked ISAC

 which is a convex problem and can therefore be solved in polynomial time with CVX \cite{grantCVXMatlabSoftware2014}.

-The relaxation of rank-one constraints on $\left\{\mathbf{F}_{m,k}\right\}$ in problem \eqref{eq:problem_eq} may yield solutions that are not rank-one, potentially resulting in suboptimal solutions for original problem \eqref{eq:problem}.
-However, when $N_{\mathrm{t}} > MK$, the optimal solutions of problem \eqref{eq:problem_eq} are guaranteed to be rank-one with probability one.
-This implies that the optimal solutions of original problem \eqref{eq:problem} can be directly obtained by applying eigenvalue decomposition to the solutions of problem \eqref{eq:problem_eq}.
-This is presented in the following theorem and analysis.
+The relaxation of rank-one constraints on $\left\{\mathbf{F}_{m,k}\right\}$ in problem \eqref{eq:problem_eq} may yield solutions that are not rank-one, potentially resulting in suboptimal solutions for original problem \eqref{eq:problem}. {However, when $N_{\mathrm{t}} > MK$, the optimal solutions of problem \eqref{eq:problem_eq} are guaranteed to be rank-one with probability one.} This implies that the optimal solutions of original problem \eqref{eq:problem} can be directly obtained by applying eigenvalue decomposition to the solutions of problem \eqref{eq:problem_eq}.
+This is presented in the following theorem and analysis. { \begin{theorem} Provided that problem \eqref{eq:problem_eq} is feasible.
+If $\mathbf{a}\left(\theta_m\right) \notin \mathrm{span} \Big( \bigcup_{i,j} \mathbf{h}_{m,i,j} \Big), \ \forall m$, then the optimal solutions of problem \eqref{eq:problem_eq} are rank-one with probability one. \end{theorem} \begin{IEEEproof} The proof is provided in Appendix \ref{app:theorem2}. \end{IEEEproof} }